holochain/holochain-proto/README.md

 The `hcdev` tool allows you to:

-1. generate new holochain application source files by cloning from an existing application, from the a [package file](https://github.com/metacurrency/hc-scaffold), or a simple empty template.
+1. generate new holochain application source files by cloning from an existing application, from a [package file](https://metacurrency.github.io/hc-scaffold), or a simple empty template.
 2. run stand-alone or multi-node scenario tests
 3. run a holochain and serve it's UI for testing purposes
 4. dump out chain and dht data for inspection

-Please see the wiki for more [detailed documentation](https://github.com/holochain/holochain-proto/wiki/hcdev-Command).
+Please see the docs for more [detailed documentation](https://developer.holochain.org/Command_Line_Tools).

 Note that the `hcdev` command creates a separate ~/.holochaindev directory for serving and managing chains, so your dev work won't interfere with any running holochain apps you may be using.

 #### Test-driven Application Development
 We have designed Holochain around test-driven development, so the DNA should contain tests to confirm that the rest of the DNA is functional.
 Our testing harness includes two types of testing, stand-alone and multi-instance scenarios.
 Stand-alone tests allow you to tests the functions you create in your application.
 However, testing a distributed application requires being able to spin up many instances of it and have them interact.
 Our docker cluster testing harness automates that process, and enables app developers to specify scenarios and roles and test instructions to run on multiple docker containers.

-Please see the [App-Testing](https://github.com/holochain/holochain-proto/wiki/App-Testing) documentation for details.
+Please see the [App Testing](https://developer.holochain.org/Test_Driven_Development) documentation for details.

 #### File Locations